bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, tabs display." />
 </p>

-With that in place you&apos;ll see over here if you save that, you&apos;ll see that the tabs are starting to display the way we want them to display and they&apos;re looking like tabs.
-We have a few more rules that we need to adhere to make our make our interface look that we wanted to look.
+<p>With that in place you&apos;ll see over here if you save that, you&apos;ll see
+that the tabs are starting to display the way we want them to display and they&apos;re looking like tabs.
+We have a few more rules that we need to adhere to make our make our interface look that we wanted to look.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 217. tabs > div, tabs > div:first-of-type (128) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">